francoism90/dotfiles/README.md

 # tuned-adm profile
 ```

-Other tuned profiles exists, for example for database servers.
+Other tuned profiles exists, for example for database servers and powersaving.

 ## Software